Enhancement Tools

 The default layout of G’MIC-Qt is quite simple (this can be changed in the G’MIC-Qt Settings dialog).
 See below the description of each pane:

 • In the middle, there is the useful search bar at the top, with a list of groups of effects below.
-Each group can be opened with a double click or by clicking the small arrow on the left of the name.
+Each group can be opened with a double click or by clicking the small arrow to the left of the name.

 You can search a filter using their groups, but the fastest way to find them is to use the Search bar at the top of the list.
-If the filter categories look a bit daunting, it’s possible to add the most used filters in a favorites list and to apply a color tag using the filters tree-view context menu.
+If the filter categories look a bit daunting, it’s possible to add the most used filters to a favorites list and to apply a color tag using the filters tree-view context menu.
 On the bottom, the Add Fave button allows appending an entry in the first section named Faves on the list.

 The Image Editor G’MIC-Qt Tool Filters Tree-View and the Favorites Context Menu